 If you believe your pet has been adversely affected by pet food, take your dog to a veterinarian.
 Keep the packaging for any food in question and file a report at the The Safety Reporting Portal.
 You will want to take note of the food name and lot number.

-There appears to be an increase in complaints regarding Pedigree dry dog food since mid-2013, but the cause for such a surge isn’t clear.
-It is also unclear if the original viral message regarding Pedigree has been substantiated.
+In mid-2013 there appeared to be an increase in complaints regarding Pedigree dry dog food, but the cause for such a surge was never discovered.

 Have you had problems with Pedigree dry dog food or Jumbone treats?
 Let us hear from you in the comments below.